• Skip to primary navigation

 Instructions

-2. To make the cheeseburger subs, let the ground beef sit in room temperature for 30 minutes before cooking.
-In a large skillet over medium heat, add the oil.
+• To make the cheeseburger subs, in a large skillet over medium heat, add the oil.
 Once the oil warms, add the ground beef and sprinkle with salt, pepper and paprika.
 Cook the beef, using a wooden spoon to break up the meat during the cooking process.
 Add the garlic and cook for 30 seconds, constantly stirring.
 Turn off the heat and drain the beef.

 Notes